harizMunawar/school-report-management/README.md

 To access the admin site visit the <text style="background-color: #A9A9A9; padding: 3px; border-radius: 4px; color: white">/admin</text> url<br>
 You will need your "Nomor Induk" & "Password" from [step 5](#installation) as a login authentication

+### Export HTML to PDF [^1]
+To properly use the export to PDF feature, we use [weasyprint](https://pypi.org/project/WeasyPrint/).
+As stated by weasyprint

+>Besides a proper Python installation and a few Python packages, WeasyPrint needs the Pango, cairo and GDK-PixBuf libraries.
+They are required for the graphical stuff: Text and image rendering.
+These libraries aren’t Python packages.
+They are part of GTK+ (formerly known as GIMP Toolkit), and must be installed separately.

+Therefore before you use and run this project you need to install the GTK3 runtime.
+[Click here to download the installation file](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases/download/2020-07-15/gtk3-runtime-3.24.20-2020-07-15-ts-win64.exe)<br>
+After you finish the installation you need to add to PATH the GTK3 runtime.
+Depending on the GTK installation route you took, the proper folder name is something along the lines of:
+- C:\msys2\mingw32\bin
+- C:\msys2\mingw64\bin
+- C:\Program Files\GTK3-Runtime Win64\bin

 ## Our Team
 * **Front-end team**: Azka Atqia
 * **Back-end team**: [Hariz Sufyan Munawar](https://github.com/harizMunawar)